International Applicants FAQs

 - Q — Are international students able to participate in athletic/extracurricular programs?

-A — MN State High School League Sports Eligibility: International students are eligible to compete in MPA sports only at the B-squad or JV level for one calendar year from the first day of classes at MPA.
+A — MN State High School League Sports Eligibility: International students holding an F1 Visa are eligible to compete in MPA sports only at the JV level for one calendar year from the first day of classes at MPA.
 International students may participate in more than one MPA sport during that first calendar year.
 After the calendar year has expired, students may still participate in practices and scrimmages with MPA sports teams, but may not compete in games or tournaments.
 See page 23 of the MSHSL Bylaws for more eligibility information.

 - Q — What are the housing arrangements for international students?

-- All independently-applying international students will be staying with host families in and around the Minneapolis/St. Paul area, most of whom will be directly connected to the MPA community.
-Host families will be selected, vetted, and matched with students through MPA.
+A — International students have the option to stay with family members or will be placed with a host family in the Minneapolis/St. Paul area, many of whom are directly connected to the MPA community.
+Host families are selected, vetted, and matched with students through MPA.
 Please contact Sarah McFarland, MPA International Program Coordinator, for more information.

 - Q — Do international students need health insurance to attend MPA?

-A — Yes.
-All health insurance and other medical concerns will be taken care of by YFU and Cambridge.
-Independent international students will need to provide their own health insurance.
+A — Yes, international students will need to provide their own health insurance.
 Here are some popular insurers: